philpell/Google_Data_Analytics_Capstone_Cyclistic_Case_Study/README.md

 The business task is therefore to analyse usage patterns between the two groups and use these insights to shape marketing initiatives that increase membership and drive company growth.

 ## Prepare
-This section provides details of how the data will be sourced, stored, organised, sorted, filtered and assessed for credibility.
+This section provides details of how the data will be sourced, stored, organised, and assessed for credibility.

+### Sourcing
 The data was sourced from the [divvy_trip](https://divvy-tripdata.s3.amazonaws.com/index.html) repositry, which has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).
 Whilst this is public data, data-privacy issues prohibit the use of riders’ personally identifiable information, such as credit card numbers.

 ### Storage